pikatchu/closedsource/book/0060-the_call.md

 Then, finally, he sighed.
 "The only thing that could explain what happened to you… is an implant."

-Leo’s brow furrowed.
+Leo's brow furrowed.
 "An implant?"

 Elias nodded slowly.
 "There exist implants that can be embedded directly into the brain.
 They enhance cognitive abilities.
 Each one is different, but some… some can allow a person to hack into electronic systems—*directly*."

 Leo felt a cold chill run down his spine.

-"So… you’re saying an implant could let someone listen to drone communications?"
+"So… you're saying an implant could let someone listen to drone communications?"

 "Yes."
 Elias sat down, rubbing his chin.
 "That could explain what happened to you."